Your Language Rights in Nunavut

 - Starting in September, 2009, parents have the right to have their children from kindergarten to grade three receive instruction in the Inuit language.
 Instruction for all other grades must be in place by 2019.

-- In 2011, employees of the Government of Nunavut can choose to work in the Inuit language.
+- Since Septembet 2011, employee of the Government of Nunavut have been able to choose to work in the Inuit language.

-- By 2012, municipalities must offer services in any official language where there is a significant demand for it.
+- Since September 2012, municipalities have had to offer services in any official language where there is a significant demand for it.

 Concerns over language rights